-Some varieties of cabbage produce larger fruits, while others have a more desirable flavor and different texture.
+Some varieties produce larger fruits, while others have a more desirable flavor and different texture.
 Choosing the right variety of cabbage for your needs is important to get the best results.

 - Bok Choy